 - (d) Division of Maternal and Child Welfare.
-This Division offers supervision and advice on the rearing and health of infants and pre-school children at 242 baby health centres throughout the State.
+This Division offers supervision and advice on the rearing and health of infants and pre-school children at 245 baby health centres throughout the State.
 Outlying centres are visited by air or by special rail car.
 Homes for in-patient treatment of infants with feeding problems have been established at Brisbane, Toowoomba, Ipswich and Rockhampton. - (e) Division of School Health Services.
 This Division comprises the Chief Medical Officer, School Health Services, and a staff of doctors, dentists and visiting school nurses.
 Every child has a medical examination at least once in three years. - (f) Division of Mental Hygiene.
 The Director is responsible for the care and treatment of mentally sick patients in the State's four mental hospitals at Brisbane, Toowoomba, Ipswich and Charters Towers. - (g) Division of Laboratory Services.
 Two laboratories-the Laboratory of Microbiology and Pathology and the Government Chemical Laboratory-are maintained to ensure the purity of a wide range of foodstuffs and materials.
-The former also offers a service in clinical pathology to institutions, country hospitals and private doctors. - (ii) Hospitals.
-All public hospitals operate under the district system, which provides for the constitution of hospitals regions and hospitals districts and a hospitals board for each district.
+The former also offers a service in clinical pathology to institutions, country hospitals and private doctors, and provides a medico-legal service for the whole State. - (ii) Hospitals.
+All public hospitals operate under the district system, which provides for the constitution of hospitals regions and hospitals districts, and a hospitals board for each district.
 The State is divided into 11 hospitals regions with a base hospital for each region.
 Each region comprises a number of hospital districts, the purpose of the regional scheme being to co-ordinate the public hospitals in the region with the base hospital.
-The administration of the hospital services, including public dental services, in each hospitals district is vested in the hospitals board, which comprises not less than four members nor more than eight members appointed by the Governor-in-Council and one member elected by the component local authorities.
-There are 57 hospitals boards controlling 132 public hospitals.
-In addition five other hospitals provide public accommodation and receive aid from the Government.
+The administration of the hospital services, including public dental services, in each hospitals district is vested in the hospitals board, which comprises not less than four members nor more than eight members appointed by the Governor-in-Council, and one member elected by the component local authorities.
+During the year 1958-59, there were 57 hospitals boards controlling 131 public hospitals.
+In addition, five other general hospitals received aid from the Government, and there were two institutions for the treatment of Hansen's disease.

 An institution for the treatment of Hansen's disease in aboriginals is maintained at Fantome Island near Townsville.
-Modern therapy has rendered the Peel Island institution unnecessary and white patients are now treated at the South Brisbane Hospital.
+Modern therapy has rendered the Peel Island institution unnecessary and patients are now treated at the South Brisbane Hospital.

-Private hospitals in Queensland are controlled under the provisions of the Health Acts, 1937 to 1955 and the Private Hospitals Regulations, 1937.
-There are 58 private hospitals licensed in the State, containing 1,739 beds and cots, of which 20 containing 778 beds and cots, are in Brisbane.
+Private hospitals in Queensland are controlled under the provisions of the Health Acts, 1937 to 1955, and the Private Hospitals Regulations, 1937.
+There are 56 private hospitals licensed in the State, containing 1,712 beds and cots, of which 21, containing 784 beds and cots, are in Brisbane.